Macchina-CLI/macchina/CONTRIBUTING.md

 ## Okay, will my PR get merged?

-It depends, one of our highest priorities is to maintain great performance throughout feature releases.
-If your PR includes a kind of feature which inherently hinders performance considerably, it will be rejected.
+It depends, our highest priority is to maintain great performance throughout feature releases.
+If your PR includes a kind of feature which inherently hinders performance considerably, it will unfortunately be rejected.

 ## Alright, are there any coding conventions?